brencoder/study-aws-saa-c03/ch02_compute/README.md

     * Reduce the risk of correlated failures when instances share the same equipment.
 * Two types of spread placement groups:
     * Rack spread level placement groups - e.g., where seven instances in a common AZ are placed on seven different racks, where each rack has its own network and power source.
-    * Host level spread level placement groups - only available with [AWS Outputs](https://docs.aws.amazon.com/outposts/latest/userguide/what-is-outposts.html), where AWS Outputs is a fully managed service where AWS operates that part of your on-premises datacentre as part of an AWS region
+    * Host level spread level placement groups - only available with [AWS Outposts](https://docs.aws.amazon.com/outposts/latest/userguide/what-is-outposts.html), where AWS Outposts is a fully managed service where AWS operates that part of your on-premises datacentre as part of an AWS region

 Difference between partition and spread:
 * With spread placement groups, no two *instances* of a spread placement group will ever be on the same hardware.